A Robust Method for Shift Detection in Time Series: Main Mathematical Results

-An important ingredient in the proof of the limit theorem for the two-sample $U$-quantile process is the Bahadur-Kiefer representation of the $U$-quantiles, see Bahadur (1966).
-The Bahadur-representation for two-sample $U$-quantiles (with fixed $\lambda$) have been studied by Inagaki (1973) for independent data and by Dehling and Fried (2012) for dependent data.
+An important ingredient in the proof of the limit theorem for the two-sample $U$-quantile process is the Bahadur--Kiefer representation of the $U$-quantiles, see \citet{bahadur1966}.
+The Bahadur-representation for two-sample $U$-quantiles (with fixed $\lambda$) has been studied by \citet{inagaki1973} for independent data and by \citet{dehling2012} for dependent data.
 To the best of our knowledge, there are no results for the process indexed by $\lambda$.
-There is much more literature on one-sample $U$-quantiles, beginning with Geertsema (1970).
-In this case, better rates of the Bahadur representation are known, see Dehling et al. (1987), Choudhury and Serfling (1988) and Arcones (1996) for the independent case, Wendler (2011) for the dependent case.
+There is much more literature on one-sample $U$-quantiles, beginning with \citet{geertsema1970}.
+In this case, better rates of the Bahadur representation are known, see \citet{wendler2011}.

-\begin{theorem} Under the same assumptions as in Theorem~2.5, we obtain
+\begin{theorem} Under the same assumptions as in Theorem~\ref{th:2uq-fclt}, we obtain